 “A very belonging kind of place”: Community-Engaged Research with Schools in Support of Newcomer Migrant Students

-This is an ongoing collaborative study between University of Michigan’s School of Education and Melvindale High School (MHS).
+This is an ongoing collaborative study between University of Michigan’s Marsal School of Education and Melvindale High School (MHS).
 We ask: How do we create schools that are welcoming and inclusive for newcomer students and families with diverse identities and experiences?
 Our question centers on diversity, equity, and inclusion in Southeast Michigan communities, exploring the experiences of im/migration, schooling, and belonging within and across borders.
 It also attends to U-M students’ needs as learners and educational researchers-in-training in a globalized world, where transnational identity and belonging are central to individual, community, and school experiences.

 Access the 2020 report, co-authored by Michelle J. Bellino, Saraí Blanco Martinez, Claire Boeck, Scott J. Bridges, Erin R. Elliot, P. Alexander Miles, Katelyn M. Morman, Matt F. Park, Bernardette J. Pinetta, Tasneem Pota, Darrius D. Robinson, Angela M. Schöpke-Gonzalez, & Melody Wilson.